gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 ### Memory footprints
   - [ ] Compare hardware and software verification approach.
-  - [ ] Compete with your camp mates for the least XMC2Go memory foot print.
+  - [ ] Compete with your camp mates for the least Exerciser memory foot print.
 Check the compiled memory footprint, least memory usage wins!
   - [ ] Compete the speed of the 1-way Authentication.
 Least time wins!

 # Mission: Simplified Firmware Update
 Study the example of E10_PseudoTLS where the ECDH operation occurs with a single Trust X.
 - Get a partner for this mission.
-For this mission, implements a simplified Secure Firmware update of XMC2Go using 2 Trust X(s) and OpenSSL.
+For this mission, implements a simplified Secure Firmware update of Exerciser using 2 Trust X(s) and OpenSSL.
 One of the Trust X operates the role of firmware update server and the other will be firmware update client.
 The server will prepare the firmware package for the client to be updated.